rpcme/aws-cloud-and-xilinx-workshop/Lab1.md

 Ensure you have a serial port terminal emulator such as Putty installed.
 It can be downloaded from https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html.

-#### RNDIS USB Ethernet Installation
-You should see an adapter in Control Panel\Network and Internet\Network Connections labeled 'RNDIS'.
-If you do not see it, you may need to enable RNDIS on your PC.
-See https://developer.toradex.com/knowledge-base/how-to-install-microsoft-rndis-driver-for-windows-7

-#### Install SFTP on your Laptop
-If you have installed Putty, its version of SFTP is called PSFTP.
-You can use this to transfer files between your laptop and the Ultra96 over the RNDIS adapter.

 ### Configuring and Deploying your Hardware
 Ensure you do not have VPN software running for this workshop.

 Configure your terminal emulator to access the two COM ports by saving individual sessions for them.
 Each session should use 115200,8,N,1 for the serial port settings.

-Open the terminal emulator for Ultra96.
-The username is 'xilinx' and the password is 'xilinx'.
+Open the terminal emulator for Ultra96 and do the following:
+1. Login: The username is 'xilinx' and the password is 'xilinx'.
 Your sudo password is also 'xilinx'.

-Run the command `ip a` to see all ethernet interfaces.
+2. Run the command `ip a` to see all ethernet interfaces.
 You should see:
  1. usb0 at 192.168.3.1/24
  2. eth0 at an address determined by your DHCP server
  3. Other interfaces will not be used in this workshop

-Now run `ping -c 3 www.xilinx.com` to verify internet connectivity.
+3. Now run `ping -c 3 www.xilinx.com` to verify internet connectivity.

-The Windows RNDIS adapter should be at an address in the 192.168.3.X/24 space; ultra96 will be accessible at 192.168.3.1

 ## AWS Cloud Setup

 ### Prerequisites

 These labs require that you have Git and the AWS Command Line Interface (CLI) installed in order to perform functions to the AWS Cloud.
 The Ultra96 root file system includes these commands.
-Perform the following steps in the terminal emulator for the Ultra96.
+Thus all the shell commands shown in the labs are assumed to be performed in the terminal emulator for the Ultra96, after logging in as 'xilinx'.
+A general familiarity with Linux command line operation under the bash shell is assumed.

 ### Clone Workshop Repository

 In this section, you will clone the workshop Git repository.
 The Git repository contains all the workshop code and scripts you will use.

-1. If not already done, open the UART connection to the Ultra96 device as 115200-8-N-1.
+1. If not already done, open the UART connection to the Ultra96 device as 115200-8-N-1, and login.
 2. Ensure you are in the $HOME directory

    ```bash